dylo3261/Crammi/README.md

 # Crammi

-Crammi is an open-source study tool that converts PDFs, uploaded notes, and handwritten notes (via mobile camera) into structured flashcards and quizzes.
+Crammi is a study tool that converts PDFs, uploaded notes, and handwritten notes (via mobile camera) into structured flashcards and quizzes.
 It includes a React Native mobile application and an AWS-based backend using Python microservices for OCR, text extraction, and NLP-driven flashcard generation.

+*backend logic has been separated from this repo for security.

 ## Overview